ferasaljoudi/Capstone/Code/RaspberryPi5/SwitchConfiguration/README.md

+The goal is to be able to enable/disable the detection system via a switch when the Raspberry Pi is powered on, without any manual setup.
+In other words, when the Pi is powered on, we want to the `switchTask.py` to be running automatically, and when we turn the switch on, the detection system should run.

 - The `switchTask.service` file is included in this directory.
 This file is required to run `switchTask.py` automatically when the Raspberry Pi starts.
 It ensures the script listens for the switch state.
 - Create `switchTask.service` file: